 STEM fields are our future and young people should open their eyes to the emerging opportunities that STEM education can bring them.
 Young women in particular should follow the emerging trends closely.
 They can combine a STEM education with the decision-making, communication, and sensitivity skills that are so often nurtured in women since childhood.
 Women can digest data into a human context and consider their audience more frequently, anticipate the response for more effective communication, and customize their approach for better results.
 Women are in excellent position to combine their people skills with technical skills and increase number and variety of their future career opportunities.

-Dr. Neslihan Alp is Interim Dean: UTC College of Engineering and Computer Sciences
+Dr. Neslihan Alp is the former Interim Dean: UTC College of Engineering and Computer Sciences

 Latest posts by Women GroundBreakers 2015 Storyteller (see all)